 Are you looking for a suitable epoxy flooring for your industrial facility?
 Have you been trying to figure out the best option between epoxy and polyurethane flooring?
-Read on to discover the differences between the two and which one is ideal for your facility.
+If so, research is key.
+You might want to read up on polyurethane composites so that you know a little more about it.
+To add to your own research, we have discussed the differences between the two and which one is ideal for your facility below.

 Cost-wise, polyurethane flooring costs more than epoxy flooring.
 But in the long-term, the former is more cost-effective.
 The lifespan of polyurethane is almost double that of a typical epoxy flooring.
 On an average, polyurethane flooring can last upto 10 years whereas an epoxy flooring can survive for 5 years.
 To add to that, PU is more durable compared to epoxy flooring.